 TAFE Qualification

-Successful completion of a recognised TAFE qualification at a Certificate III level or higher from Australia.
+Successful completion of a recognised TAFE qualification at a Certificate III level or higher from a country on the list of English-speaking countries in the standard and extended list, where the medium of instruction was English

 AHPRA Registration

-Current AHPRA registration as a Division 1 or Division 2 nurse.
+Current registration with the Australian Health Practitioner Regulation Agency (AHPRA).
 Registration must be current at the time of course commencement.

 English Test^